-On arrival in Surama you will receive a warm welcome from local staff and settle into your accommodation at the Surama Eco-lodge.
-A local guide will escort you for a short walk on trails to observe the forest and bird life.
+On arrival in Surama you will receive a warm welcome and settle into your accommodation.
+A guide will escort you for a short walk on trails to observe the forest and bird life.
 As the afternoon cools your guide will take you on a tour of the village.
-Tonight enjoy an educational walk to observe wildlife and experience the mystique of the forest after dark.
+Tonight, enjoy an educational walk to observe wildlife and experience the mystique of the forest after dark.
 Make sure to bring your flashlights to look for the eyeshine of the creatures of the night.